Synucleinopathy: Differential diagnosis

 Persons with PD are typically less caught up in their visual hallucinations than those with DLB.
 There is a lower incidence of tremor at rest in DLB than in PD, and signs of parkinsonism in DLB are more symmetrical.
 In MSA, autonomic dysfunction appears earlier and is more severe, and is accompanied by uncoordinated movements, while visual hallucinations and fluctuating cognition are less common than in DLB.
 Urinary difficulties are one of the earliest symptoms with MSA, and are often severe.

+Management

+As of 2016, there are no medications that stop or improve the progression of synucleinopathies; treatments are limited to managing symptoms.
+Symptomatic therapies include medications for motor symptoms, treatments for autonomic dysfunction, and management of sleep or cognitive problems.
+Non-pharmacological approaches such as physical therapy, occupational therapy, and speech therapy are also commonly used.

+Since alpha-synuclein is involved in the synucleinopathies, many potential disease-modifying treatments target this protein and its role in early inflammation and synaptic dysfunction.